NoobforAl/Mahdaad_Company_Task/README.md

 Write a code snippet that shows how you queue or retry an update operation until it reaches the destination service successfully.
 Keep it simple and focused.

 **Solution:**
+To address this challenge, I implemented a queue with Go's standard list package and utilized a third-party library for the retry logic.